De Hirsh Margules: Early life

 At around age 9 or 10, Margules took art classes with the Boys Club on East Tenth Street, and his first taste of exhibition was at a student art show presented by the club.
-By age 11, he had won a city-wide prize (a box camera) at a children's art show presented by the department store Wanamakers.
+By age 11, he had won a city-wide prize (a box camera) at a children's art show presented by the department store Wanamaker's.